-Nine out of the top ten items found littered on Scottish beaches contain plastics.
+Nine out of the top 10 items found littered on Scottish beaches contain plastics.

-20 million bottles are thrown away as litter each year and around 550 tonnes of plastic from littering (110 million pieces) end up on the seabed.
+20 million bottles are thrown away as litter each year.
+Around 550 tonnes of plastic from littering (110 million pieces) end up on the seabed.
 Plastic bottles can take 450 years to decompose.

-Around 2.5 billion coffee cups are thrown away every year in the UK alone, which equates to 7 million a day.
+Around 2.5 billion coffee cups are thrown away every year.
+That's about 7 million a day in the UK.
 Less than 1% of these can be recycled and can take 30 years to degrade.

 Even worse, plastic straws and stirrers can take up to 200 years to decompose.